-- 1. Integrate appropriate landscaping elements into parking areas to visually soften the appearance at a minimum rate of ten percent of the total area. - 2.
+- 1. Integrate appropriate landscaping elements into parking areas to visually soften the appearance at a minimum rate of 10 percent of the total area. - 2.
 Avoid trees that drop sap, fruit, or seeds, and use long-lived species; keep trees trimmed, removing dead and dying trees or branches. - 3.
-Provide planting in islands within parking lots for shade and appeal following IFS and the base stormwater management plan. - 4.
-Rain garden islands shall be landscaped to receive rainwater runoff from adjacent impervious parking areas to be absorbed into the ground/planting bed.
-Native plants and groundcovers are recommended within the rain garden areas, which can survive without supplemental irrigation once established.
+Provide planting in islands within parking lots for shade and appeal following IFS and the base stormwater management plan.

+4. Open drainage channels shall be landscaped to receive rainwater runoff from adjacent impervious parking areas to be absorbed into the ground/planting bed.
+Native plants and ground covers are recommended within the drainage channel areas, which can survive without supplemental irrigation once established.